Marie-PerrotDockes/MultiVarSel/README.md

   )
 ```

-The following plot displays the frequencies at which each coefficient of *B* is considered as being non null which corresponds to the features (*m*/*z* values) characterizing the different levels.
+The following plot displays the selected coefficients in *B* that is the selected features (*m*/*z* values) characterizing the different levels when the threshold is equal to 0.999.

 ``` r
 Frequencies$Names_of_Y <- as.numeric(gsub('X','',Frequencies$Names_of_Y))